Types Of Therapies For Anxiety Disorders

 As the therapy progresses, the therapist may use exercises or homework assignments to help the client learn relaxation techniques or new ways of thinking.

-According to the American Psychiatric Association, cognitive restructuring practices can help people living with anxiety disorders decrease anxious feelings.
+According to the American Psychiatric Association, these cognitive restructuring practices can help people living with anxiety disorders decrease anxious feelings.

 Biofeedback therapy for anxiety symptoms

-Allowing clients to see their physical progress may help demonstrate which coping skills are most effective.
+Allowing the clients to see their physical progress may help demonstrate which coping skills are most effective.
 It can also help the client learn to identify signs of stress even when they are not hooked up to the monitors.

-For example, if clients remember how it feels to have a racing heart, they might notice their heart rate speeding up when they begin to feel anxious out in public.
+For example, if the clients remember how it feels to have a racing heart, they might notice their heart rate speeding up when they begin to feel anxious out in public.

 Medications

-Medications are not always a long-term solution, and psychotherapy, like CBT or dialectical behavior therapy, can be as effective as medication in reducing anxiety symptoms.
+Medications are not always a long-term solution, and therapy, like CBT or dialectical behavior therapy, can be as effective as medication in reducing anxiety symptoms.
 In addition, psychiatrists and medical doctors are the only providers able to prescribe long-term mental health medications.

 Do not start, change, or stop medication without consulting your doctor or other mental health professionals.

-Lifestyle changes for anxiety and mental health
+Lifestyle changes for anxiety & mental health

 Finding support from a mental health professional can be valuable when living with anxiety symptoms.
 However, you can make a few at-home lifestyle changes to care for yourself in conjunction with your therapy sessions.